NhatMinh1902/Penetration-Testing/Nmap/fundamental-nmap-flags/README.md

 - A default Nmap version scan (-sV) will be using a version-intensity rating equivalent to 7.
 - use the `--version-all` flag as a shorthand alias for “**version-intensity 9**”.

+### Case Study – Continuous Attack Surface MonitoringCase Study of a Small Business

+- First, they built a process with documentation, laying out a few very specific scans that they would run every other Friday.
+By establishing the process and meticulously documenting how it is meant to run, they were able to keep it regimented and effective.
+    - They scanned every subnet they had on their internal network, as opposed to just the IP addresses that they knew about.
+    - They scanned every externally accessible domain and asset the company owned for ports, services, and vulnerabilities.
+    - They would output the results to XML files, and analyze them for any week-to-week changes using Zenmap.

+- This is the scan that they used:

+    ```nmap -A -v -T2 –-open –-vulners.nse -iL [Internal or External Target List] -oX [month] [Internal or External]_nmap_results.xml```